-- First, go to Device connectivity > Bluetooth.
+- To do this, go to Device connectivity > Bluetooth.

 - Ensure Bluetooth is On.

-Now you're certain that Bluetooth is enabled on your device:
+Now that you're certain that Bluetooth is enabled on your device:

 - Go to Wireless & networks.